 Asthma, a disease of the lungs that causes airways to become blocked or narrowed, makes it difficult for nearly 22 million Americans to breathe.
-Some asthma attacks can cause the airways to be so severely blocked that oxygen is unable to enter the lungs.
+Some asthma attacks cause the airways to be so severely blocked that oxygen is unable to enter the lungs.
 These asthma attacks also prevent oxygen from entering the bloodstream and traveling to the body's vital organs.

 Researchers believe that both genetic and environmental factors contribute to asthma.
 If asthma runs in your family, you may find that exposure to irritants such as tobacco smoke can aggravate your airways.

-A common condition of asthma is Chronic Obstructive Pulmonary Disease (COPD), which is a chronic condition that makes it difficult to breathe.
+A common condition of asthma is Chronic Obstructive Pulmonary Disease (COPD), a chronic condition that makes it difficult to breathe.
 There are two main forms of COPD: chronic bronchitis and emphysema.
 Chronic bronchitis characteristically includes a long-term cough with mucus, while emphysema involves the destruction of the lungs over time.

 Although smoking is the leading cause of COPD, it is not the only way to develop the disease.
 Other risk factors include exposure to certain gases or fumes, exposure to large volumes of smoke and pollution, and frequent use of cooking fire without proper ventilation.